DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/index.rst

 We also have the possibility to configure backend options via this file.
 To do a such operation, we just have to create a *BackendsOptions* section inside the component.
-Inside, we can add these following options :
+Inside, we can add these following options:

-[!ht]

 +-----------------+---------------------------------------------+----------------------+
 | Option          | Description                                 | Excpected value(s)   |